Skip to main contentSkip to main content

 BuilderLync Technology

-Real-time project updates and photo documentation
+Real-time updates and photo documentation

 700+ Projects Completed

-Residential, commercial, and multifamily
+Residential, commercial, multifamily

-Multi-state operations with consistent standards
+Multi-state operations, consistent standards

 What certifications should a commercial roofing contractor have?

-Look for manufacturer certifications like GAF Master Elite, CertainTeed ShingleMaster Premier, or Carlisle Authorized Applicator — these indicate the contractor has met rigorous training and performance standards.
+Look for manufacturer certifications like GAF Master Elite, CertainTeed ShingleMaster Premier, or Carlisle Authorized Applicator, these indicate the contractor has met rigorous training and performance standards.
 Additionally, verify state licensing (required in Georgia), OSHA safety compliance, and industry memberships (NRCA, local roofing associations).
 Only 2–3% of contractors earn the highest manufacturer certifications.

 How much insurance should a commercial roofing contractor carry?